 A person asked me what about Herbs for Damp Heat in TCM on Quora.
 Here is my off the cuff answer

-—We have MANY herbs for clearing damp heat.
+—We have MANY herbs for clearing damp heat in Chinese Medicine, and we also supplement that with acupuncture treatment based on the Classics.
 But, key point, unless you are trained in Chinese medicine I would not self administer—Chinese herbs are drugs, they can have side effects, and most important, they are almost never used singly, the way you might take Valerian for a nonspecific treatment of anxiety, or goldenseal for a sinus infection.

 Chinese herbs are always grouped into formulas, we have many many formulas for damp heat—from prescription for sinus infection, to lung infection, to yeast infection, to acne vulgaris.

-Damp heat has characteristic that are shared across syndromes, BUT, key point, in Chinese Medicine we ALWAYS match the formula/prescription to a particular pattern of disharmony.
+Damp heat has characteristics that are shared across syndromes, BUT, key point, in Chinese Medicine we ALWAYS match the formula/prescription to a particular pattern of disharmony.